ktonon/cog/README.markdown

 my_generator
 ```

-You can run all of the project's generators by excluding the generator name.
-You don't even need to specify the `run` sub-command in this case, as it is the default.
-So very concisely,
+Run all of the project's generators by excluding the generator name.
+The `run` sub-command is optional because it is the default

 ```bash
 $ cog gen
 Created src/generated_fishy.cs
 ```

-In this case, both generators are run, but the original `my_generator` hasn't changed, so the generated file `generated_my_generator.txt` will not be touched.
+In this case, both generators are run, but the original `my_generator` hasn't
+changed, so the generated file `generated_my_generator.txt` will not be touched.

 Templates
 ---------